medvedevgroup/HowDeSBT/example2/README.md

 ```

 ntcard reports f1≈1.5 million.
 This is an estimate of the number of distinct
-20-mers amnong all our experiments, and we will use that as our bloom filter
+20-mers among all our experiments, and we will use that as our bloom filter
 size.

 _Note that this size is an overestimate._